nginxinc/nginx-gateway-fabric/tests/graceful-recovery.md

     `config-version.conf` were correctly updated.
     6. Send traffic through the example application using the updated resources and ensure traffic flows correctly.

-## Testing when the NGF Pod restarts through a docker container restart without cleaning up the node prior
+## Testing when the NGF Pod restarts through node shutdown without cleaning up of resources

 1. Repeat the above test but remove steps 4-5 which include draining and deleting the node.